Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 We now explain in what sense these Lagrangians are admissible.
 The relevant notion of admissibility is the one found in \cite[\S 7.2]{auroux07}, where admissibility with respect to a reducible hypersurface whose components correspond to the terms of the superpotential is discussed.
 In our case, we have two components $\Sigma_0$ and $\Sigma_1$, and the admissibility condition is that, near $\Sigma_i$, the holomorphic function $z_i$ such that $\Sigma_i = \{z_i = 1\}$ satisfies $z_i|L \in \R$.
-The Lagrangian $L(d)$ will have this property if the monodromy near $\Sigma_1$ is actually trivial, while the monodromy near $\Sigma_0$ is a rigid rotation by $\pi$.
+The Lagrangian $L(d)$ will have this property if the symplectic structure is chosen so that the symplectic monodromy near $\Sigma_1$ is actually trivial, while the symplectic monodromy near $\Sigma_0$ is a rigid rotation by $\pi$.
 Otherwise, we can only say that the phase of $z_i$ varies within a small range near $\Sigma_i$.
-Either way, we will ultimately end up perturbing the Lagrangians so that this weaker notion of admissibility holds.

-The notion of admissibility is more important for understanding what happens over the endpoints of the base path $\ell(d)$.
-This point actually represents the corner of the affine base $B$, where the two boundary curves $\Sigma_0$ and $\Sigma_1$ intersect (that the symplectic form we chose was infinite at the corner explains why we don't see this intersection from the point of view of the fibration $w: X(B)\to X(I)$).
-This means that near the corner, the same part of the Lagrangian has to be admissible for both boundaries, and this forces the Lagrangian to coincide with $L(0)$ there.

-Figure \ref{fig:lags-over-paths} depicts $L(0)$ (black), $L(1)$ (green), and $L(2)$ (red).
-The lower portion of the figure shows the base: the straight line is $\ell(0)$, while the spirals are $\ell(1)$ and $\ell(2)$.
-The marked point is the Lefschetz critical value.
-The upper portion of the figure shows the five fibers where $\ell(0)$ and $\ell(2)$ intersect.
+In the computations in section \ref{sec:degeneration} we actually perturb these Lagrangians in a prescribed manner near the boundary.